 FAQs

-• Affordable mortgage payments that are less than half of what a comparable house payment would be using traditional financing.
+Affordable mortgage payments that are half of what a comparable house payment would be using traditional financing.

 • Example: To purchase a $300,000 home on the open market the home buyer will pay approximately $11,400 in default insurance.
 This cost is added to the mortgage and is subject to interest charges over the life of the mortgage.
 You will not have this extra cost with Habitat Homeownership.

-• Where renting allows for zero equity growth, Habitat Homeownership allows homeowners to create equity each month that grows through time.
+Where renting allows for zero equity growth, Habitat Homeownership allows homeowners to create equity each month that grows through time.
 Homeowners are eligible to share in market appreciation on the home; if the market value of the home increases, homeowners share in the increased equity.
+Like any other homeowner, they also share in market depreciation if the value of the home goes down.

-• Homeowners qualify for Habitat's mortgage based on several factors, including need, financial capacity, and willingness to partner with Habitat.
-Learn more.
+Homeowners qualify for Habitat's mortgage based on several factors, including financial capacity (including credit), employment, and willingness to pay interest on the first mortgage.

-The first step to buying a Habitat home is to fill out and submit the contact form.
+The first step to buying a Habitat home is to apply.

-Besides the monthly mortgage payment, homeowners are responsible and must budget for costs associated with home maintenance, insurance, property taxes, condo fees, and utilities.
+Besides their monthly mortgage payment, homeowners are responsible for budgeting and covering additional costs such as legal fees related to the mortgage transaction, appliances, home maintenance and repairs, insurance, property taxes, condo fees (if applicable), and utilities.

 • Debt to income ratio is too high, credit score is too low, and/or income is above or below the affordability limits.